 Details of Directors experience, both current and prior, their interests in the securities of the Company are provided in the Directors Report of the Annual Report.
 Mr Jardine was appointed to the Board on 23 September 2019.
 Dr Hess was appointed to the Board on 19 September 2019.
-Mr Sciazko was appointed to the Board on 31 July 2018.
+Mr Downer and Mr Cahill were appointed to the Board on 1 October 2021.